Julie is an RV enthusiast with lots of helpful information for readers.

-All RV waste water systems are different, and I only have experience of ours, however I wanted to share, because this is a problem we encountered when we first got our RV motorhome and is is also a problem we overcame.
+All RV waste water systems are different, and I only have experience of ours; however, I wanted to share, because this is a problem we encountered when we first got our RV motorhome, and it is also a problem we overcame.
 So I will share what worked for us.
-Depending on the exact problem with your waste water tank it might not work for you, or you system may be a little different; however this is a good starting point before you spend money taking it to an RV repairs specialist.
+Depending on the exact problem with your waste water tank it might not work for you, or your system may be a little different; however, this is a good starting point before you spend money taking it to an RV repairs specialist.

 We have a CI Carioca.
 Our waste water tank has a handle to pull to release the waste water.
 I believe some RVs have a button to press instead; however, providing you can get at the pipe that leads into the tank, this solution should still work.

 Help!
 The Water Isn't Coming Out!

 Our problem was that the tank was full, and we were pulling the handle, but nothing more than a tiny trickle of water was coming out!
-We summised that it must be blocked, although we weren't sure.
+We surmised that it must be blocked, although we weren't sure.